General Money Entry Requirements Health & safety Weather Embassies Etiquette Public Holidays Attractions Map

 Russia holds a wealth of sightseeing opportunities across all nine of its time zones, incorporating the largest forestland and freshwater supply in the world.
 It's little wonder that Russians refer to their country as the Motherland - it is, undeniably, a bountiful place.
 Seeing Russia in all her glory would be a mighty, and time-consuming, feat.

 In St Petersburg, the State Hermitage Museum captures ancient to modern Russian history in the six buildings which make up the Winter Palace - the former residence of the tsars.
-The Moscow Kremlin is a citadel complex, the most popular of the Kremlin buildings; alongside it is Red Square, Moscow's broad and bustling city square adorned by the famous Basil Cathedral.
+The Moscow Kremlin is a wonder to behold; alongside it is Red Square, Moscow's broad and bustling city square flanked by the famous Basil Cathedral.
 The Bolshoi Ballet Theatre, in neighbouring Theatre Square, is one of the most ornate theatres in the world and is home to the world's oldest and most successful ballet company.
-Russian architecture is an attraction unto itself and the cathedrals of Moscow in particular prove a popular marvel for tourists.

-There is, however, more to see in the west by way of both history and natural splendour.
+There is, however, more to see by way of both history and natural splendour.
 Russia is jokingly referred to as the 'lungs of Europe' due to the expansive forestland, which is said to absorb about 15 percent of the world's carbon dioxide.
 As you progress east, the forest becomes more dense and overwhelming.
-The best way to take in the Russian countryside is by train, as the Trans-Siberian Railway winds southeast from Moscow on the same route that once transported prisoners of Stalin's Purges to gulag labour camps.
-Those in search of natural beauty should also consider travelling down to Lake Baikal, the deepest and largest lake (by volume) in the world and a UNESCO World Heritage Site, where there are several beautiful resorts along the lakeside.
+The best way to take in the Russian countryside is by train, as the Trans-Siberian Railway winds southeast from Moscow on the same route that once transported prisoners of Stalin's purges to gulag labour camps.
+Those in search of natural beauty should also consider travelling down to Lake Baikal, the deepest and largest lake (by volume) in the world and a UNESCO World Heritage Site.

 Map of Russia